kyracho/PitchPerfect/README.md

 Hi, I believe this is the first watchOS app that combines a metronome, a chromatic tuner, and a note player in one.

-Despite the name _Pitch Perfect Tuner_:
+Living up to the name _Pitch Perfect Tuner_:
 - The chromatic tuner is accurate to within 1 Hz.
-- The metronome is almost perfectly accurate after the first two beats.
-- The note player is almost perfectly accurate from the get go.

 Please enjoy a simple app with a useful functionality :)

-It's on the Apple store, exclusivly for watchOS.
+On the Apple store, exclusivly for watchOS.

 <img height="310" alt="Screenshot 2024-08-25 at 7 29 34 PM" src="https://github.com/user-attachments/assets/f9976730-cb27-460f-8fa5-1370744833d0">